 If needed, you can also access the complete text of the audio tracks here (pdf).

 If you want to prepare the nature trail to certain area for others, you can print out the postcard-sized QR-codes here (pdf).
 These ones you can then attach along the trail or around the chosen area (without damaging the plants or trees) for the participants to find.

-To open the QR-codes, you need a phone application.
-You can download one for free from most application stores, just search for 'qr-reader'.
+To open the QR-codes, you need a QR reader in your phone.
+You can download the app for free from most application stores, just search for 'qr-reader'.

 By clicking the icons below, you can listen to tracks 1 - 10 one by one.